kri-pa08/Animated-Coffee-Shop-Website/README.md

-Anitedcoffee shop website with HTML CSS and JavaScript
+Animedcoffee shop website with HTML CSS and JavaScript